tvogel/datascience-bootcamp/05_cloud_pipelines/README.md

   requested from the web, the JSON is stored in the cache.

   :param url: the URL to retrieve from cache or web
+  :param headers: the HTTP request headers to pass
+    (for authorization)
   :return: tuple (json, scrape_index)
     where scrape_index refers to the scrape_list
   """